Apax: A Flexible and Performant Framework For The Development of Machine-Learned Interatomic Potentials: Conclusion

 In this work, we presented \gls{apax}, a flexible, easy-to-use, and high-performance framework for training and deploying \glspl{mlip} with a focus on active learning.
 Beyond showcasing its capabilities, it delivers superior performance with streamlined functionality, essential for in silico experiments and rapid method development.
 It is based on the JAX numerical computing library, which allows it to run on GPUs and utilize automatic differentiation.
 The model abstractions implemented in \gls{apax} allow for the straightforward integration of existing JAX-based architectures.
 Once integrated, they automatically have access to all features in the package, such as batch data selection methods, model ensembling, and \gls{udd}.
 The extendability of \gls{apax} is achieved through a combination of the powerful function transformations provided by JAX, which are extended by our own.

 We have demonstrated the efficacy of \gls{apax} in active-learning scenarios by highlighting several aspects of the package.
 First, we show how a continuous learning approach can be used to increase model accuracy while simultaneously lowering the number of training epochs compared to training from scratch.
 Second, in data-parallel settings, \gls{apax} achieves great scaling with the number of devices for \gls{gmnn} at larger batch sizes and for the equivariant message passing model even at lower ones.
 For inference, the \gls{gmnn} model achieves better accuracy than a performance-optimized Allegro while still being between 3 and 12 times faster.
 Further, when deploying shallow ensembles, the cost of force uncertainty estimation can be made negligible by switching between evaluation modes.
 By only evaluating force uncertainties on collected configurations, the inference speed of shallow ensembles is essentially identical to a single model.
 As shallow ensemble uncertainty estimates converge quickly with ensemble size, they only incur a minor training time increase compared to traditional, full ensembles.
 Finally, we illustrated the flexibility of \gls{apax}'s model abstractions by training an equivariant message-passing model as a shallow ensemble.
 The model is composed with \gls{udd}, which was straightforward to implement as a model-agnostic function transformation.
 The composed model is used to enhance the configurational sampling of alanine tetrapeptide.
+In short, \gls{apax} is fast, extandable and well suited for active learning scenarios.
+It integrates tools like enhanced sampling techniques with selection methods in a straightforward manner.
+Consequently \gls{apax} is well-suited for studying processes involving slow degrees of freedom, such as slow diffusion of liquids or separated metastable states of biomolecules.